-The use of the product in patients with cardiac disease should be considered only after a risk/ benefit assessment by the veterinarian.
+It is important to monitor pulse quality and rate in all patients.
+The use of the product in patients with cardiac disease should only be considered after a benefit risk assessment by the responsible veterinary surgeon.
+In the case of cardiac arrest, complete cardiopulmonary resuscitation should be performed.

-It's important to monitor breathing and pulse for the frequency and its features.
-It's important to maintain airways free and properly oxygenate tissues during the maintenance of anaesthesia.
+It is important to monitor respiratory rate and quality.
+It is also important to maintain an open airway and to properly oxygenate tissues during the maintenance of anaesthesia.
+Respiratory arrest should be treated by assisted ventilation.